-Rhubarb Muffins with Pecan Streusel are incredibly tender muffins, packed with rhubarb and pecans, and topped with a crispy pecan streusel.
-Perfect for a spring brunch!
+Rhubarb Muffins with Pecan Streusel are incredibly tender muffins, packed with rhubarb and pecans, and topped with a crunchy streusel.
+They’re perfect for a spring brunch!

 These Rhubarb Muffins with Pecan Streusel are modeled after a recipe that my grandma clipped from a newspaper many years ago.
 I found the recipe and tweaked a few things, like adding a crispy pecan streusel to the top.
 You definitely do not want to skip the streusel!